bjschafer/ansible-printing/README.md

 Create a playbook that includes your selection of the `klipper`, `moonraker`, and `fluidd` roles.

-Explore the variable in `roles/*/defaults/main.yml`.
+Explore the variables in `roles/*/defaults/main.yml`.
 Sensible defaults are set for many things, but you may wish to change things to fit your environment.

 ## Help, issues, stability